Access Matters: Celebrating the Equal Credit Opportunity Act

 As we near the half-century mark since the landmark civil rights legislation was passed, following the events of 2020, we spoke with Capital One leaders Emilia Lopez, Senior Vice President of US Card, and Mili Mittal, Vice President of Creditwise, about the significance of the law and why access to credit is so important.

-Behind the Passage of the Equal Credit Opportunity Act
+The Purpose of the Equal Credit Opportunity Act of 1974

 Equal access to credit in the ‘70s was especially important to Lindy Boggs.
 After her husband, a Representative in the U.S. House of Representatives, disappeared in a bush plane accident in Alaska while on a campaign trip, she found it difficult to access the credit she needed to take care of her family.